-Project Name: Targeting Procurement Dollars to Strengthen Regional Food Economy Status: included in 2017-2022 CEDS, removed in 2019 Timeframe: discontinued by LEVER
+Project Name: Targeting Procurement Dollars to Strengthen Regional Food Economy

+Timeframe: discontinued by LEVER

+Appendix E

-Appendix E 2020 CEDS Committee and BRPC Rosters
+2020 CEDS Committee and BRPC Rosters

 Acknowledgements

 The 2020 Berkshire County CEDS Progress Report was developed in consultation with members of the CEDS Committee.
 The Committee roster is shown below along with brief bios indicating the members' area of expertise and their representation rolls on the committee.
 Following that is a listing of our communities' delegates and alternates that serve on the Berkshire Regional Planning Commission.